| Most

 any lapse.
 Please visit the official web page by clicking

 the link above for further details.
+Types of Medical

-Plans:
+Plans: Fee-For-Service

-This plan is the traditional medical plan.
+(FFS) or Traditional Plan: This plan is the traditional medical plan.
 The provider

 only pays part of your doctor and hospital bill; however,